An operational characterization of the notion of probability by algorithmic randomness and its applications: Introduction

+For instance, in order to confirm the validity of Thesis~\ref{thesis}, we show that the law of large numbers holds for an \emph{arbitrary} ensemble in Theorem~\ref{LLN} in Section~\ref{Subsec:The law of large numbers}.
+In that theorem, the underlying finite probability space is \emph{quite arbitrary}, and therefore is not required to be computable at all, in particular.
+In this regard, however, it would be interesting to investigate what happens when we venture to impose computability restrictions on the underlying finite probability space.
+In Section~\ref{Section:EffectiveLLN} we show that the computability of the underlying finite probability space leads to the \emph{effectivization} of the law of large numbers.

-Finally, we make applications of our framework to information theory and cryptography as examples of the fields for the applications, in order to demonstrate the wide applicability of our framework to the general areas of science and technology.
+Finally, we make applications of our framework to the general areas of science and technology.
+In this paper, as examples of the fields for the applications, we choose information theory, cryptography, and the simulation of a biased coin using fair coins.
+Thereby, we demonstrate how properly our framework works in practical problems in the general areas of science and technology.

 Modern probability theory originated from the \emph{axiomatic approach} to probability theory, introduced by Kolmogorov~\cite{K50} in 1933, where the probability theory is precisely \emph{measure theory}.
 One of the important roles of modern probability theory is, of course, in its applications to the general areas of science and technology.
 As we have already pointed out, however, an operational characterization of the notion of probability is still missing in modern probability theory.
 Thus, when we apply the results of modern probability theory, we have no choice but to make such applications \emph{thoroughly based on our intuition without formal means}.